-Our Queensland climate is perfect for outdoor entertaining, however, as the days become hotter a touch of shade keeps the worst of the midday and afternoon heat from spoiling the party.
+Our Queensland climate is perfect for both outdoor entertaining on the weekends and relaxing after a long day.
+However, as it becomes hotter, a touch of shade from a timber pergola can keep the worst of the heat from spoiling your good time.

-Adding a timber pergola to your home can enhance your family’s enjoyment of the summer months creating a place for friends and family to come together and relax on those long summer afternoons and evenings.
+Adding a timber pergola to your home can enhance your family’s enjoyment of summer, creating a space for friends and family to come together on those long afternoons and evenings.

-Hardwoods are produced by angiosperm trees that reproduce using flowers, and have broad leaves.
-Hardwoods have a more complex structure than softwoods and are often much slower growing as a result.
+Hardwoods are produced by angiosperm trees that reproduce using flowers and have broad leaves.
+Hardwoods have a more complex structure than softwoods and are often grow much slower as a result.

-Ironbark: Ironbark is a red timber with a durability rating of 1.
+- Ironbark: A red timber with a durability rating of 1.

-Merbau/Kwila: Merbau, also called Kwila, is a brown timber with a durability rating of 1.
+- Merbau/Kwila: A brown timber with a durability rating of 1.

-Spotted Gum: Spotted gum is a mixed colour timber with a durability rating of 1.
+- Spotted Gum: A mixed colour timber with a durability rating of 1.

-Blackbutt: Blackbutt is a blonde timber with a durability rating of 1.
+- Blackbutt: A blonde timber with a durability rating of 1.

-We also carry a combo called “Mixed hardwoods of high structural strength.”
+We also carry combination timbers called “Mixed hardwoods of high structural strength.”